ef-ds/deque/PERFORMANCE.md

 ## Bottom Line
 As a general purpose double-ended queue, deque is the queue that displays the most balanced performance, performing either very competitively or besting all other queues in all the different test scenarios.

-Having said that, the tests show there's some room for improvement.
+Having said that, the tests show there's some room for improvements.
 I'm constantly actively working on the deque.
-I expect to release better performant deque versions futurely,
+I expect to release better performant deque versions in the near future.

 ## Recommendations
 Using a double-ended queue as a stack is possible and works very well.
 However, given the stack inverted properties (LIFO) when comparing to a FIFO queue, using a deque as a stack is not the most efficient solution.